Injustice: Gods Among Us

 Injustice, Gods Among Us, Review, Fighting

-After a brief tutorial of the game’s mechanics, we’re whisked away in the premise of the game’s universe.
-Always locked in eternal conflict, a recent evolution in dynamic between superheroes and villains has caused the world to be drenched into a totalitarian regime.
+After a brief tutorial of the game’s mechanics, we’re whisked away into the premise of the game’s universe.
+Always locked in eternal conflict, a recent evolution in the dynamic between superheroes and villains has caused the world to be drenched in a totalitarian regime.
 Yet, this oppressive era isn’t brought on by some master criminal as one would expect.
 Due to a shift in morals, the superheroes are the ones who use their strengths to suppress the world under their supreme rule.

 Injustice, Gods Among Us, Review, Fighting